MRoland5/WRO-2026/README.md

 <h2>Final System Evaluation</h2>
 <p>
 The final robot configuration demonstrates a balanced engineering approach where mechanical design, power efficiency, and control precision are optimized together.
-The combination of Raspberry Pi control, N20 geared motors, and a lightweight 3D printed structure ensures consistent performance in competition scenarios.
+The combination of Raspberry Pi control, N20 geared motors,steel base and a lightweight 3D printed axels and gears ensures consistent performance in competition scenarios.
 </p>
 </body>
 </html>